 Berkshire Hathaway’s acquisitions

-Berkshire Hathaway (BRK-B) manages its energy businesses through BHE (Berkshire Hathaway Energy), in which it has a stake of 89.9%.
-BHE’s utility interests in the United States currently consist of PacifiCorp, MidAmerican Energy, and NV Energy, the latter of which was acquired in December 2013.
-The company’s energy holdings make up 6% of its total portfolio valuation as of March 31, 2016.
-Its value has increased from the previous quarter mainly due to the rebound in oil prices (USO).
+Berkshire Hathaway (BRK-B) manages its energy businesses through BHE (Berkshire Hathaway Energy), where it owns an 89.9% stake.
+BHE’s utility interests in the United States currently consist of PacifiCorp, MidAmerican Energy Company, and NV Energy, the latter being acquired in December 2013.

-Kinder Morgan has been impacted by weakness in its carbon dioxide segment and depressed commodities prices.
-Berkshire Hathaway’s energy division posted revenues of $4.1 billion for its BHE subsidiary in 1Q16, as compared to $4.3 billion during the same quarter last year.
-The fall was mainly due to lower revenues from MidAmerican Energy Company, NV Energy, and Northern Powergrid.
+Berkshire Hathaway’s energy division posted revenues of $5.1 billion in 3Q15 for its BHE subsidiary, compared to $4.9 billion during the same quarter last year.
+The increase was mainly due to an addition of electric transmission business in Canada during 4Q14.

-BHE also operates a diversified portfolio of independent power projects and the second-largest residential real estate brokerage company and franchise network in the United States.
+BHE also operates a diversified portfolio of independent power projects, and the second-largest residential real estate brokerage firm and franchise network in the United States.
 It also owns two domestic regulated interstate natural gas pipeline companies.
-Outside the United States, BHE operates two regulated electricity distribution businesses in the United Kingdom.
+Outside the United States, BHE operates two regulated electricity distribution businesses in the United Kingdom known as Northern Powergrid.